-- 3.1 In order for the Valuation Joint Board to meet its obligations under the duties a mainstreaming report has been prepared and employee information collected - 3.2 As advised at the November 2014 Board meeting the Equality were revised in October 2014 to take account of feedback from the Equalities and Human Rights Commission.
-Given that they have only recently been revised, no further changes have been made. - 3.3 The mainstreaming report and equality outcomes are required to be published so that they are publicly available and accessible to all sectors of the community.
-The Report and Outcomes were published on the internet.
-We will also provide it in large font, audiotape or Braille format on request - 3.4 By publishing the mainstreaming report and equality outcomes the Board is not only ensuring that its legal obligations are met but it is also sending a clear signal of the Board's commitment and determination to actively promote equality of opportunity for each gender. - 3.5 The Equality Duty Report including mainstreaming report and equality outcomes has now been published and is available to view at SAA.gov.uk.
-The key points of note are the continued gender imbalance between higher paid technical and lower paid administrative staff and the age profile of the office which is skewed towards those in excess of 40.
-The workforce is also not very diverse in terms of ethnicity.
+- 3.1 In order for the Valuation Joint Board to meet its obligations under the duties a mainstreaming report has been prepared and employee information collected - 3.2 As advised at the June 2015 Board meeting the Equality Outcomes were revised in October 2014 to take account of feedback from the Equalities and Human Rights Commission.
+The published report identifies progress on Equality Outcomes set in 2014.
+The Board is required to publish revised equality outcomes in October 2018. - 3.3 The mainstreaming report and equality outcomes are required to be published so that they are publicly available and accessible to all sectors of the community.
+The Report and Outcomes are published on the internet.
+We will also provide it in large font, audiotape or Braille format on request. - 3.4 By publishing the mainstreaming report and equality outcomes the Board is not only ensuring that its legal obligations are met but it is also sending a clear signal of the Board's commitment and determination to actively promote equality of opportunity for each gender. - 3.5 The Equality Duty Report including mainstreaming report and equality outcomes has now been published and is available to view at SAA.gov.uk.
+The key points of note are the continued gender imbalance between higher paid valuation and lower paid administrative staff and that the workforce is not very diverse in terms of ethnicity. - 3.6 The recent restructure and voluntary severance process has resulted in a net reduction in the number of staff since 2014 which has limited the opportunities to address the gender segregation and improve the diversity of the office.
+That said, as the majority of vacancies over the period have been within the Administration Team we have demonstrated some progress with addressing the gender balance within this team.